sdpython/onnxcustom/README.rst

     import onnxcustom
     onnxcustom.check()

-This tutorial has been merged into `sklearn-onnx documentation
+Most of the tutorial has been merged into `sklearn-onnx documentation
 <http://onnx.ai/sklearn-onnx/index_tutorial.html>`_.
+Among the tools this package implements, you may find:

+* a tool to convert NVidia Profilder logs into a dataframe
+* a SGD optimizer similar to what scikit-learn implements but based on *onnxruntime-training* and able to train an CPU and GPU.